Movatterモバイル変換

 This article containsspecial characters.
 Without properrendering support, you may seequestion marks, boxes, or other symbols.

-TheSamaritan Hebrew script, or simplySamaritan script, is used by theSamaritans for religious writings, including theSamaritan Pentateuch, writings inSamaritan Hebrew, and for commentaries and translations inSamaritan Aramaic and occasionallyArabic.
+TheSamaritan Hebrew script, or simplySamaritan script, is the alphabet used by theSamaritans for their religious and liturgical writings.
+It serves as the script of theSamaritan Pentateuch, of texts inSamaritan Hebrew, and of commentaries and translations inSamaritan Aramaic and occasionallyArabic.

 The Samaritan alphabet first became known to the Western world with the publication of a manuscript of theSamaritan Pentateuch in 1631 byJean Morin.[15]
 In 1616 the travelerPietro della Valle had purchased a copy of the text inDamascus, and this manuscript, now known as Codex B, was deposited in aParisian library.[16]